ietf-wg-scitt/draft-ietf-scitt-architecture/draft-ietf-scitt-architecture.md

 Before checking a Transparent Statement, the Verifier must be configured with one or more identities of trusted Transparency Services.

-Verifiers MAY be configured to re-verify the Issuer's Signed Statement locally, but this requires a fresh resolution of the Issuer's verification keys, which MAY fail if the key has been revoked.
+Relying Parties MAY be configured to re-verify the Issuer's Signed Statement locally, but this requires a fresh resolution of the Issuer's verification keys, which MAY fail if the key has been revoked.

-Some Verifiers MAY decide to locally re-apply some or all of the Registration Policies, if they have limited trust in the Transparency Services.
+Some Relying Parties MAY decide to locally re-apply some or all of the Registration Policies, if they have limited trust in the Transparency Services.
-In addition, Verifiers MAY apply arbitrary validation policies after the Transparent Statement has been verified and validated.
+In addition, Relying Parties MAY apply arbitrary validation policies after the Transparent Statement has been verified and validated.
 Such policies may use as input all information in the Envelope, the Receipt, and the Statement payload, as well as any local state.

-Verifiers MAY offer options to store or share the Receipt of the Transparent Statement for auditing the Transparency Services in case a dispute arises.
+Relying Parties MAY offer options to store or share the Receipt of the Transparent Statement for auditing the Transparency Services in case a dispute arises.

 # Privacy Considerations